 SAT Test Day Checklist

-Before you head out to your SAT test center, be sure to go through this SAT test day checklist below to help you keep the important things handy:
+Before you head out to your SAT test center, use this SAT test day checklist to make sure you have everything you need.

-Optional: Epinephrine auto-injectors like EpiPens, if needed.
+- Optional: Epinephrine auto-injectors, such as EpiPens, if needed.
 Students may carry them in a clear bag without needing accommodation and keep them under their desks during the test.
 Please contact the “Students with Disabilities Services” to learn about the policies on different medical devices and medications allowed in the test center.

 Additionally, you are allowed to carry the following things on your test day: